-Mr. Robert Andrews received a B.S. in Industrial Engineering from North Carolina State University.
-He has worked in the metal working industry since graduating NCSU in 1981, including as Plant Metallurgist specializing in Ferrous Metallurgy.
-Mr. Andrews is presently the Division Manager, Laboratory for Rimkus.
+Mr. Robert Andrews has worked in the metalworking industry since 1981, including as a Plant Metallurgist specializing in Ferrous Metallurgy.

-Upon graduating NCSU in 1981, Mr. Andrews became a Project Engineer for the Torrington Company (later purchased by Timken) in Rutherfordton, North Carolina.
+Upon graduation, Mr. Andrews became a Project Engineer for the Torrington Company (later purchased by Timken) in Rutherfordton, North Carolina.
 At Torrington, he was responsible for projects in the grinding area, as well as in the heat treatment department.
 Projects included capital equipment purchases, retooling of machines for new product lines, development of statistical process control (SPC) manufacturing processes, and cost analysis of the heat treating process.

 In 2006, Mr. Andrews accepted a position as a Metallurgical Engineer with Getrag Gear North American (later purchased by GKN) located in Newton, North Carolina.
 There, Mr. Andrews was responsible for the vacuum carburizing heat treatment area and manganese coating process.
 Mr. Andrews worked closely with the Metallurgical Laboratory on quality issues and performed failure analysis on axle components as a result of field returns.